-This article deals with the Christian philosophy of education in the Netherlands.
-First, the purpose of Christian philosophy of education is discussed.
-After that, the history of Dutch Christian education is briefly surveyed and is categorized into four different types and stages.
-The first stage is the 16-17th centuries where Calvinism was dominant in education.
-The second part is the 18th century when France ruled the Netherlands with ideas from the Enlightenment which introduced a public school system by the state.
-Thirdly, the so called 'school struggle' initiated by the neo-Calvinists such as G. Groen van Prinsterer and A. Kuyper will be discussed.
-Fourthly, pluralism since the second part of the 20th century will be explained.
-After that one case study of the 'vrijgemaakte (liberated) reformed school' will end the main body.
-Finally, a conclusion will be drawn by suggesting the lessons and implications of this research for Christian education in Korea.
+This article deals with the Christian philosophy of education in the Netherlands from a historical perspective.
+First, the purpose of Christian philosophy of education is briefly discussed.
+After that, the history of Dutch education is briefly surveyed and is categorized into four different types and stages.
+The first stage is in the 16-17th centuries where Calvinism was dominant in education after achieving independence from Spanish rule.
+Reformed church leaders played a crucial role in this period, The second part is the 18th century when France ruled the Netherlands with ideas of the Enlightenment which introduced public school system by the state.
+However, this philosophy actually promoted humanism in the public sphere.
+Thirdly, the so called 'school struggle' initiated by the neo-Calvinists such as G. Groen van Prinsterer and A. Kuyper is dealt with.
+They have tried to restore Christian education through private schools and to receive the financial support from the government.
+Fourthly, pluralism since the second part of the 'vrijgemaakte reformed school' which tries to preserve the Christian identity ends the main body.
+Finally, a conclusion is drawn by suggesting the lessons and implications of this research for Christian education in Korea.

-Key Words: Dutch Christian Education, Calvinism, the Enlightenment, Neo-Calvinism, Pluralism
+Key Words : Dutch Christian Education, Calvinism, Enlightenment, Neo-Calvinism, Pluralism